-How to Help a Loved One Battling Opioid Addiction
+Opioid Addiction – How to Help Your Loved One

 We’ve all seen the headlines about America’s opioid epidemic.
 We know that addiction to opioids is increasingly commonplace—and increasingly dangerous.
 There is a decent chance that someone you know and love is facing a struggle with opioid addiction.
 Yet, there is one thing these headlines don’t tell you: How can you help someone who’s facing this kind of addiction?

 It’s not an easy thing to take on, yet it’s imperative that you be a source of encouragement, support, and compassion for loved ones who have an opioid addiction.
 Here are five practical ways to do that.

 - Make sure you’re not enabling.
 While you want to help your loved one, that sometimes means telling them no. Giving them money or a place to live can sometimes encourage them to keep using drugs.
 What they really need is to check into rehab.